• Skip to primary navigation

 Marjoram, thyme, basil, and even a blend of herbs can save your dish.

-You wouldn’t believe how these alternatives can mimic or even enhance the flavor profile you’re going for.
+You wouldn't believe how these alternatives can mimic or even improve the flavor you're going for.

 And the best part?
 You probably already have some of these in your kitchen.